TOPdesk/textfile_exporters/README.md

 All provided metrics are counters, and returning 1, you can find the values in the label(s).

 ### Package updates
 Lives in `package-updates.sh`.
-Provides metrics for available package updates from `apt-cache`, `yum` or `apt-get`.
+Provides metrics for available package updates from `apt-check`, `yum` or `apt-get`.
-If apt-cache is available, it will be used.
+If apt-check is available, it will be used.
 On Debian machines it falls back to `apt-get` and only the "any" type is returned - it can not distinguish between security and regular updates.
 On CentOS it uses `yum list updates --security` to figure out the number of packgages.

 ```